-The dam has a catchment area of 60 km² and holds 15,000 megalitres.
+The dam has a catchment area of 60 km² and has a usable water supply capacity of 15,000 megalitres.

-Clarrie Hall Dam is open to the public all year round, for day visits only.
+The recreation area near the Clarrie Hall Dam wall is open to the public all year round, for day visits only.

 Access to the dam wall is via security gates on Clarrie Hall Dam Road, south-west of Uki.

 Gates open: 7:30 am to 5:30 pm (6:30 pm during daylight saving)